MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 CLI command results are first treated as JSON for queries, even when the output format is something other than JSON.
 CLI results are either a JSON array or dictionary.
 Arrays are sequences of objects that can be indexed, and dictionaries are unordered objects accessed with keys.

-This JSON is an example of an array:
+This is an example of an array:
 ```json
 [
   1,